 From 1986 to 1990, Witarina accompanied Māori films to screenings in San Francisco (her first overseas trip came at the age of 80), London, Paris, Honolulu, Munich and Los Angeles.
 In 1993 she visited Italy to feature in Le Giornate del Cinema Muto, a festival of silent films, to provide context for films of tangata whenua which might otherwise have been interpreted as merely ethnographic images of an exotic people of long ago.

 When asked about the significance of The devil’s pit in 1993, she explained that it connected the people of today to their ancestors, and that this was of enormous importance: ‘I’m the living image of those strips of silent film that were taken so many, many years ago.
 They belong to my ancestors, those old people.
 I am the living image.
 I am a Māori’.5

 In 1987, Witarina featured in the documentary ‘Ngā Pikitia Māori’ for television series Koha, presented by Lawrence Wharerau.
 In 2004, a film directed by Peter Wells about the friendship of Witarina and Jonathan Dennis was released at the New Zealand International Film Festival.
 In 2007 a further documentary about Witarina was played on Māori Television as part of a series on kuia entitled Ngā Ripo.
 The Film Archive presented Witarina with its Taiki Ngapara lifetime achievement award at its 25th anniversary gathering in December 2006.

-She was extremely close to her granddaughter and namesake Parewahaika, the son of Stuart and Beryl, and lived with Parewahaika’s whānau towards the end of her life.
+She was extremely close to her granddaughter and namesake Parewahaika, the daughter of Stuart and Beryl, and lived with Parewahaika’s whānau towards the end of her life.
 On her hundredth birthday, Witarina commented: